ibm-cloud-docs/databases-for-mysql/hello-world-tutorial.md

 ## Step 1: Obtain an API key to deploy infrastructure to your account
 {: #mysql-create-instance-tutorial-step-1}

-Follow [these steps](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key) to create an {{site.data.keyword.cloud_notm}} API key.
+Follow [these steps](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key) to create an {{site.data.keyword.cloud_notm}} API key that enables a program or script without distributing your password to the script.
+You can create up to 20 API keys.

 For security reasons, the API key is only available to be copied or downloaded at the time of creation.
-If the API key is lost, you must create a new API key.{: .tip}
+If the API key is lost, you must create a new API key.{: .important}

 ## Step 2: Clone the project
 {: #mysql-create-instance-tutorial-step-2}

+Clone the project from the {{site.data.keyword.databases-for}} [Hello World project GitHub repository](https://github.com/IBM-Cloud/clouddatabases-helloworld-examples){: external}.

 ```sh
 git clone https://github.com/IBM-Cloud/clouddatabases-helloworld-examples.git